robinjfisher/trim-api/README.txt

 require 'rubygems'
 require 'trim_api'

 * Authentication on the initialisation is only required if you intend to use an API call that requires authentication.
-For example, to trim a URL, no authentication is required.
+For example, to trim a url, no authentication is required.

 api = TrimApi::Trim.new(:username => "username", :password => "password")
 api.trim("http://www.google.com/")

-Returns the trimmed url as a string.
+Returns the trimmed url as a string in the format http://tr.im/ABCD

 api.trim_destination("CMo5")

 Returns the original destination as a string.

+api.trim_reference("CMo5")

+Returns the reference for the trimmed url if the authenticated user owns the trimmed url.

+api.trim_claim("dkajdsakjdamnsdsma")

+Claims a url identified by the unique reference obtained by trim_reference and attaches it to the authenticated user's account.

 == LICENSE: